WHYSHYAMSUNDERKUMAR/bluetooth-car-esp32/videos/Readme.md

 ---

 ## 🎯 Purpose
-These videos showcase the real-time working and functionality of the project, including both movement and hardware features.
+These videos showcase the real-time working and functionality of the project.

 ---